 This course is designed to develop theoretical knowledge of pharmacotherapeutics for nursing practice.
 The focus of major drug classifications and specific medicinal agents will be discussed in relation to pharmacodynamics, pharmacokinetics, therapeutic uses, adverse reactions, and precautions.
-Prerequisites: enrollment in 4 year nursing program, NRSG 2000.
+Prerequisite: enrollment in pre-licensure nursing program.
+Corequisite: NRSG 2000.